euijinbang/Book_Review/CleanCode/ch3_Function_0905.md

-### How Do You Write Functions Like This?
+## How Do You Write Functions Like This?

-=> **write the first draft, refine that code, splitting out functions, chagning names, eliminating duplication!**
+> write the first draft, refine that code, splitting out functions, chagning names, eliminating duplication!